 Since 1974, the Administration has financed loans for the purpose of providing construction and permanent financing of rental housing developments for persons or families of limited incomes.
 The financing of rental housing pursuant to the Bond Resolution is the current primary activity of the Program.
-Other than one of the Transferred Loans described in Table D-3 of APPENDIX D - "DESCRIPTION OF LOANS AND DEVELOPMENTS," the Program does not currently include the financing of single family residences.
+The Program does not currently include the financing of single family residences.
 Other programs of the Administration not financed pursuant to the Bond Resolution are described under APPENDIX B - "THE DEPARTMENT AND THE ADMINISTRATION - Other Housing Programs of the Department."